 Data provides the exact opposite of pure opinion.
 It’s based on hard facts.
 It tells you where your company is now.
 It also provides essential clues on the direction your business is going in and areas for improvement.
 With no access to data, business leaders often follow instinct or “gut feelings”, or the opinions of others.

 Companies that outshine their rivals and always have a clear strategy, take the opposite approach; they follow the data and see what it tells them about the state of their business.
-An example is how financial software is designed to collect data and store it in a compilation file that a business can then analyze.
 Among other things, this data allows companies to identify trends, spot areas of low productivity, and improve profits.

 However, the real beauty of data is that it’s accessible to any company, regardless of its scale.
 You don’t have to be an Amazon or Google-type goliath to benefit from it.
 Through data, IT professionals from all backgrounds can be certain they’re making the best decisions for their company based on solid facts, not mere opinion.

 Data-driven decision-making is a key strategy for some of the world’s most successful businesses.
 Google, Amazon, and Southwest Airlines are just three companies that take this approach and utilize it very successfully.

 For instance, Google’s People Analytics department uses productivity data and employee feedback through its Project Oxygen team to get a clear picture of employees’ behavior.
 Google then used the data it received to develop the Oxygen 10 behaviors of skilled managers for training and leadership purposes and to evaluate what makes a good team.

 Too Much Information

 We’ve discussed the value of data and how it’s crucial to your business, but you should also know that there is such a thing as too much information.